IceLuna/Eagle/docs/source/latest_release.rst

 11. GPU Buffers visualization only supports: `Albedo`, `Emission`, `SSAO`, `GTAO`, `Motion`.
 Note that albedo visualization is wrong at the moment because its alpha channel is used for storing ``roughness`` of materials.

 12. Now opening another scene is safer in case you wanted to save the current scene.
-It won't open a new scene if saving has failed.
+Also it won't open a new scene if saving has failed.

 13. Now there's a pop-up when you want to open a blank scene.